computer screen with lines of code

 Given that the majority of data scientists hold a master’s degree of some sort, it can be difficult to pin down exactly the average data science salary for a holder of the degree: Burtch Works’ estimate for the median base salary of a level 1 individual contributor data scientist holding a master’s degree ($90,000), for example, is the same as its estimate of median salary not controlling for education.

-What’s more, this is just an estimate of a base salary for the lowest level of data scientist.
-In reality, your total compensation would likely be higher once you factor in bonus, benefits, equity compensation, and, of course, growth potential.
+Moreover, this is just an estimate of a base salary for the lowest data scientist level.
+In reality, your total compensation would likely be higher once you factor in bonus, benefits, equity compensation, and growth potential.
 Burtch Works’ estimate for the base salary of a level 3 individual contributor holding a master’s degree grows to $140,000, for example, and the median base salary for a data science or data analytics manager holding a master’s degree starts at $150,000, with a level 3 manager earning $260,000.

 It’s worth noting again that a data science master’s doesn’t only prepare you for a career as a data scientist: with the training you get at graduate school, you gain the skills to feasibly apply to machine learning engineer, data engineer, data architect, and senior business analyst roles, either right out of school or down the road.
 As with data science, the salaries in these positions are extremely high.
 For ease of comparison, we’ve used data from Salary.com below.